davidncsco/devdash/README.md

 Check out the code and resources in this directory that make up our Frontend UI for the webapp:

-- *src* - The React Front End javascript code.
+- *src* - The React Front End javascript source code.
 - *static/questions* - Database of questions used in the challenge.
 Each question is a PNG image.
+I added a few sample questions here.
 - *package.json* - store the metadata associated with the project as well as to store the list of dependency packages.

- Let examine the content of the Dockerfile used to build this component.
-Building the frontend image is a 2 stages process.
+ Let’s examine the content of the Dockerfile used to build this component.
+Building the frontend image is a 2-stage process.
 First, we use node to build the frontend Javascript application.
 Then, in the second stage, we package these scripts with nginx as our web server to run these Javascripts.
-Here I use API_URL to define Ingress public route for Traefik reverse proxy which I'll describe in more details in the deployment section.
+Here I use API_URL to define Ingress public route for Traefik reverse proxy which I’ll describe in more details in the deployment section.

 ```Dockerfile
 # pull official base image